/ tool-comparisons / Deno Deploy vs Cloudflare Pages for Solo Developers

 Cloudflare Pages Overview

 Cloudflare Pages started as a static site host and evolved into a full-stack deployment platform built on the Cloudflare Workers runtime.
-Connect your Git repository, push code, and your site deploys to 300+ data centers worldwide.
-Static assets get unlimited free bandwidth.
+Connect your Git repository, push code, and your site deploys onto a network of 337 cities across 100+ countries.
+Static assets get unlimited free bandwidth on every tier.
 Dynamic functionality runs through Pages Functions (powered by Workers).

 The framework support is broad: Next.js, Astro, SvelteKit, Nuxt, Remix, Hugo, Gatsby, and dozens more.
 Build settings are auto-detected for popular frameworks.
 Preview deployments for pull requests are automatic and free.
 Every commit gets a unique URL.